 Please check the Time Schedule to confirm your classroom location.

 To access the class list, visit your MyUW home page and click on the “Teaching” tab.
 Then click “Manage Class Resources,” “My UW Class,” “On-Line Course Resources,” “Electronic Class Lists,” and “Display on a Web Page” to view and print your class list.

 You will be issued a key to access all copy rooms on campus.
 Copy rooms are intended for small, simple, self-service jobs.
 The copy code for these machines is 4820.
 Copiers are available in KEY 202, CP 323, WCG 214, and WCG 307.

-You may charge complicated and/or large jobs to the Social Work and Criminal Justice Program budget number: 06-0390.
+You may charge complicated and/or large jobs to the School of Social Work and Criminal Justice budget number: 06-0390.
 To do so, visit Copy and Mail Services in MAT 053.
 You may also email the details of your request to firstname.lastname@example.org, making sure to include our budget number.
 Copy jobs typically require a 24-hour turnaround time.

 Copy and Mail Services can also provide assistance in the creation and distribution of coursepacks to your students.

 Disability Resources for Students (DRS) and MyDRS: